brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 2
 #### Acclimatisation Hike

 A short hike to Plaza Francia (4,200m).
 The walk was flat and easy, but the heat was relentless.
 The Russians found the pace tough, but I felt comfortable.
-As we reached our lunch spot, clouds began to roll in over the southern face of the mountain, then descended back to camp.
+As we reached our lunch spot, clouds began to roll in over the southern face of the mountain, then we descended back to camp.

 That night we were treated to another great sunset.
-I met Anar, a quiet Kazakh girl who was doing a private trip with INKA; I’d end up climbing with her months later on Denali.
+I met Anar here, a quiet Kazakh girl who was doing a private trip with INKA.
+She'd follow the same schedule as me the whole way up, and I’d end up climbing with her months later on Denali.
+She had climbed Everest the year before.

 ## Day 3
 #### Move to Plaza de Mulas (4,370m)

 An 18km trek to Plaza de Mulas.
 It was roasting.
 The trail followed flat, dusty plains with zero shade.
-We found one big rock at the halfway point to huddle under for lunch.
-I drank massive amounts of water as the second half of the day turned hilly and even hotter.
+We found one big rock at the halfway point to huddle under for lunch, and I drank massive amounts of water as the second half of the day turned hilly and even hotter.
 We met an Elite Exped group who had summited with Nims the night before.
 He had helicoptered in to join for their summit night, and helicoptered out again since.

 When the camp finally came into sight, I was allowed to walk ahead.
 I reached it 30 minutes before the others, which gave me time to cool down and rehydrate.
 I needed more water, and shade.
 Plaza de Mulas is a massive tent city.
 I got a three person tent to myself, and the food provided by INKA was exceptional.